Head Loss Solution

 Formula Used

-Head Loss due to Friction = (Friction Factor*Length*(Average Velocity^2))/(2*Diameter of Pipe*Earth’s Geocentric Gravitational Constant)
+Head Loss due to Friction = (Friction Factor*Pipe Length*Fluid Average Velocity^2)/(2*Pipe Diameter*[g])

 Variables Used

-Head Loss due to Friction - (Measured in Meter) - Head Loss due to Friction occurs due to the effect of the fluid's viscosity near the surface of the pipe or duct.
+Head Loss due to Friction - (Measured in Meter) - Head Loss due to Friction is the reduction in fluid pressure energy as it flows through a conduit, caused by friction between the fluid and the conduit walls.

-Average Velocity - (Measured in Meter per Second) - Average Velocity is defined as the mean of all different velocities.
+Fluid Average Velocity - (Measured in Meter per Second) - Fluid Average Velocity is the mean speed at which fluid particles travel through a cross-section of a conduit, influencing flow rate and dynamics, typically measured in meters per second (m/s).

 STEP 1: Convert Input(s) to Base Unit

-Average Velocity: 75 Meter per Second --> 75 Meter per Second No Conversion Required
+Fluid Average Velocity: 3.31 Meter per Second --> 3.31 Meter per Second No Conversion Required

 STEP 2: Evaluate Formula